josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

 - Both prefixes `d/` and `r/` are optional for this command.
-But at least one of the prefixes have to be used for this command.
+But at least one of the prefixes must be used for this command.
 - Note that each prefix can only be used at most once using the command. `filterPersons r/NO r/YES` will result in an error.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value